ManasTarare/Chakra-Sheild/README.md

 Integrates explainability for transparency and trust in alerts.

 Customizable UI with modern design enhancements.

-Limitations & Future Work
-Currently batch-based; real-time data streaming integration remains to be developed.

-Image background and UI styling can be further personalized.

-Additional contextual data (e.g., network logs, geolocation) could enrich threat detection.

-Contributing
-Contributions are welcome!
-Please fork the repository and submit pull requests for enhancements, bug fixes, or new features.

 License
 This project is open-source under the MIT License.